sara-nl/griddocs/source/Pages/Service/system_specs.rst

 .. _specs:

 *********************
-System Specifications
+System specifications
 *********************

-This page describes the specifications for the underlying Grid resources, both Compute and Storage systems:
+This page describes the specifications for the underlying Grid resources, both compute and storage systems:

 .. toctree::
 	:maxdepth: 1